GoPrivatePay/PrivatePay/README.md

 * ```make release-static-linux-armv6``` builds binaries on Linux portable across POSIX systems on armv6 processors
 * ```make release-static-win64``` builds binaries on 64-bit Windows portable across 64-bit Windows systems
 * ```make release-static-win32``` builds binaries on 64-bit or 32-bit Windows portable across 32-bit Windows systems

+* Docker
+        # Build using all available cores
+        docker build -t privatepay .
+        # or build using a specific number of cores (reduce RAM requirement)
+        docker build --build-arg NPROC=1 -t privatepay .
+        # either run in foreground
+        docker run -it -v /privatepay/chain:/root/.privatepay -v /privatepay/wallet:/wallet -p 18080:18080 privatepay
+        # or in background
+        docker run -it -d -v /privatepay/chain:/root/.privatepay -v /privatepay/wallet:/wallet -p 18080:18080 privatepay
+* The build needs 3 GB space.
+* Wait one  hour or more
+Packaging for your favorite distribution would be a welcome contribution!
+You can also cross-compile binaries on linux for windows and macos with the depends system.
+Go to contrib/depends and type:
+* ```make HOST=x86_64-linux-gnu``` for 64-bit linux binaries.
+* ```make HOST=x86_64-w64-mingw32``` for 64-bit windows binaries.
+Requires: python3 nsis g++-mingw-w64-x86-64 wine1.6 bc
+* ```make HOST=x86_64-apple-darwin11``` for darwin binaries.
+Requires: cmake imagemagick libcap-dev librsvg2-bin libz-dev libbz2-dev libtiff-tools python-dev
+* ```make HOST=i686-linux-gnu``` for 32-bit linux binaries.
+Requires: g++-multilib bc
+* ```make HOST=i686-w64-mingw32``` for 32-bit windows binaries.
+Requires: python3 nsis g++-mingw-w64-i686
+* ```make HOST=arm-linux-gnueabihf``` for armv6 binaries.
+Requires: g++-arm-linux-gnueabihf
+The required packages are the names for each toolchain on apt.
+Depending on your distro, they may have different names.
+Then go back to the source dir and type for example for windows 64bit:
+* ```cmake -DCMAKE_TOOLCHAIN_FILE=`pwd`/contrib/depends/x86_64-w64-mingw32```
+Using depends might also be easier to compile privatepay on windows than using msys.
+Activate windows subsystem for linux (for example ubuntu) install the apt build-essentials and follow the depends steps as depicted above.

 ## Running privatepayd